-Headteacher: Mr Gwyn Williams

-Lymm High School, Oughtrington Lane, Lymm, WA13 0RB 01925 755458 info@lymmhigh.org.uk www.lymmhigh.org.uk
+Headteacher: Mr Gwyn Williams Lymm High School, Oughtrington Lane, Lymm, WA13 ORB 01925 755458 info@lymmhigh.org.uk www.lymmhigh.org.uk

-- Reassure them about the exams we all want them to do their best but if they go wrong it is not the end of the world; - Read through the KS3 Revision Guide together to understand what is expected of them in each exam and recommendations about revision.
+- Reassure them about the exams we all want them to do their best but if they go wrong it is not the end of the world; - Read through the KS3 Revision Guide together to understand what is expected of them in each exam and recommendations about revision (students are receiving a copy in their assembly this week) - please click here for the electronic version that contains various links.
 Encourage them to talk to you about each subject and relevant topics; - Talk to your child about any subjects they are more worried about and consider creating a little more time for these subjects in their revision plan.
-Encourage them to speak to their teachers if they are worried or have questions; - Create a revision timetable (template available on the website under Academic/Revision/KS3) aim for 90 minutes per day - this 90 minutes of revision is best completed as 3 x 30 min blocks in 3 different subjects, with a break in between the blocks; - Sit and access the linked websites from the Revision Guide and encourage your child to complete the specific tasks on these websites; - Test your child on what they've learnt by asking them questions based on the content in the Knowledge Organisers or any other recommended techniques from the Revision Guide; - Encourage your child to pin up key definitions and concepts on post-it notes around their room; and - Think about creating a separate folder for revision materials, revision notes, revision quizzes and exam questions.
-Students also have end-of-year exams in the last half-term so it will be useful to start gathering this together and adding to it over the course of the year.
+Encourage them to speak to their teachers if they are worried or have questions; - Create a revision timetable (template available here and on the website under Academic/Revision/KS3) aim for 90 minutes per day this 90 minutes of revision is best completed as 3 x 25-minute blocks in 3 different subjects, with a 5-minute break in between; - Sit and access the linked websites from the Revision Guide and encourage your child to complete the specific tasks on these websites; - Test your child on what they've learnt by asking them questions based on the content in the Knowledge Organisers or any other recommended techniques from the Revision Guide; - Encourage your child to pin up key definitions and concepts on post-it notes around their room; and - Think about creating a separate folder for revision materials, revision notes, revision quizzes and exam questions.
+Students also have end-of-year exams in the last half-term next summer so it will be useful to start gathering this together and adding to it over the course of the year.

 For our Year 7s in particular, revising for assessments may still be a relatively unfamiliar process.
-To help you support your child with their revision in Year 7, 8 or 9, please use the KS3 Revision Guide that students will receive in the first week back after Christmas.
+To help you support your child with their revision in Year 7, 8 or 9, please use the KS3 Revision Guide provided (see above).
 This booklet contains the topics the exam will cover, suggested revision activities and where to go for more help.
 Once papers have been completed, marked and moderated, we will report your child's percentage score on each exam.
 We will also report the average (mean) percentage and the 10th percentile score (top 10%) for the year group.

 For any subject-specific queries, please contact your child's teacher for that subject.
-For any other more overarching queries relating to the exams, please get in touch with your child's Head of Year (Year 7: Miss N Beck, Year 8: Mrs J Wagstaff, Year 9: Mr W Barnett) or myself.
+For any other more overarching queries relating to the exams, please get in touch with your child's Head of Year (Year 7: Miss S Rowley, Year 8: Miss N Beck, Year 9: Mrs J Wagstaff) or myself.